Gluon Gravitational $ D$-Form Factor: The $\sigma$-Meson as a Dilaton Confronted with Lattice Data II: Introduction

 Besides mapping the hadronic structure through these form factors, it is equally important to understand the dynamical mechanisms that generate the masses they encode.
 This motivates a complementary line of investigation: the proposal that strong interactions may be governed by an infrared fixed point \cite{Isham:1970gz,Zumino:1970tu,Ellis:1971sa}, recently reexamined in QCD, both in low-energy processes \cite{Crewther:2013vea,Crewther:2015dpa} and more formally \cite{Zwicky:2023bzk,Zwicky:2023krx,Zwicky:2025moo}, by matching scaling dimensions of the underlying theory to those of the effective theory.
 Consistency regarding the quark-mass anomalous dimension with lattice simulations \cite{DelDebbio:2015byq,Hasenfratz:2020ess,Fodor:2017gtj,LatticeStrongDynamics:2018hun,LatticeStrongDynamics:2023bqp,Bennett:2024tex,LatKMI:2025kti} (or fits thereto \cite{Appelquist:2017wcg,Appelquist:2017vyy}), phenomenological models, lower dimensional models \cite{Cresswell-Hogg:2025kvr} and ${\cal N} =1$ supersymmetric gauge theories \cite{Zwicky:2023krx,Shifman:2023jqn} has been established.
 In the wider picture a $\sig$-meson, turning into a dilaton for massless quarks, could provide inspiration for non-perturbative approaches to QCD in general, be used as a Higgs candidate \cite{Matsuzaki:2012xx,Dietrich:2005jn,Cata:2018wzl,Zwicky:2023krx} or explain various phenomena in nuclear physics \cite{Brown:1991kk,Rho:2021zwm,Rho:2024jdo}.

 The underlying idea of the scenario is that spontaneous scale symmetry breaking generates hadron masses.
-The dilaton, the Goldstone boson of spontaneous scale symmetry breaking, then couples to hadron masses in such a way that the conformal Ward identities are satisfied.
+The dilaton, the Goldstone boson of spontaneous scale symmetry breaking, then couples to hadron masses in such a way that the conformal Ward identities are satisfied.\footnote{Examples of exact massless dilatons and Goldstone bosons are rare.
+Known examples typically arise either in lower-dimensional settings, such as the Gross--Neveu--Yukawa theory~\cite{Cresswell-Hogg:2025kvr}, or in holographic models, where they have been associated with either large condensates~\cite{Elander:2017cle,Elander:2017hyr} or proximity to weak (second-order) phase transitions~\cite{Elander:2020ial,Faedo:2024zib,Elander:2025fpk}.}

 In our previous work we found support for the dilaton interpretation \cite{Stegeman:2025sca}, for the (total) gravitational form factors based on $m_\pi \approx 170\MeV$ lattice data~\cite{Hackett:2023rif,Hackett:2023nkr}.
 We return to an earlier lattice study of the \emph{gluon} gravitational form factors at $m_\pi \approx 450\MeV$~\cite{Pefkou:2021fni}, and also make use of the corresponding $m_\pi \approx 170\MeV$ data.\footnote{Although the gluon- and quark-parts are not physical by themselves, they are of phenomenological interest since in scattering experiments one contribution typically dominates over the other.} Consequently, for a meaningful comparison we determine the gluon-fraction in the same scheme and scale as the lattice study.
 Moreover, simulations at higher pion mass are computationally less demanding while still providing quantitatively meaningful physical insight.
 The fact that the $\sigma$, $\rho$ and $\De$ become stable is an additional benefit.
 This permits an exploration of the dilaton hypothesis across hadrons of spin-$0$ to spin-$\tfrac{3}{2}$ via the $\pi$, $N$, $\rho$ and $\De$.
 The mechanism is tested through the $D$-form factor, as it couples to the $\sig/f_{0}(500)$-meson, the dilaton candidate in QCD.
 Explicit scale symmetry breaking due to the quark masses, relevant to the lattice study, is assessed at leading order (LO).